pocc/pre-commit-hooks/README.md

 pytest options are available to add test types:

 * `--oclint`: oclint tests, which take extra time
-* `--internal`: Internal class tests to ensure standalone hooks work
+* `--internal`: Internal class tests for internal consistency

 **Note**: You can parallelize these tests with `pytest-xdist` (run `pip install pytest-xdist`).
 For example, adding `-n 4` to the command creates 4 workers.